Where is Stiliyan Petrov now?

 He officially retired from playing in May 2013 and was immediately given a coaching role at the club assisting the club’s development coach, Gordan Cowans.

 In 2014, and during the end of his treatment, he made a return to football playing for West Midlands Sunday league side Wychall Wanderers over 35’s winning the cup with his team only days after being cleared of leukaemia.

-In 2013 Petrov set up the Stiliyan Petrov Foundation with the purpose to revolutionise the way leukaemia and cancer are treated.
+In 2013 Petrov set up his own foundation with the purpose to revolutionise the way leukaemia and cancer are treated.
 The foundation seeks to develop a safer, more practical and effective process for treatment, relapses and prevention of these illnesses.